• Skip to primary navigation

 Is teriyaki sauce gluten-free?

 In the case of authentic teriyaki, it has gluten because of the use of soy sauce.
-You just need to replace soy sauce with tamari or coconut aminos for making gluten-free teriyaki sauce.
-If you are buying this from the store, you need to check for the label gluten-free.
+To make the gluten-free teriyaki sauce, you must replace soy sauce with tamari or coconut aminos.
+If you buy this from the store, you must check for the gluten-free label.

 What can I use instead of teriyaki sauce for stir-frying and marination?

-If you don't have teriyaki sauce yet, then just add tamari, rice vinegar, grated ginger, maple syrup (vegan)/ honey to the dish.
+If you don't have teriyaki sauce yet, add tamari, rice vinegar, grated ginger, maple syrup (vegan)/ honey to the dish.
 Ready-to-eat teriyaki sauce saves little time.

 Gluten-free teriyaki sauce